 Are you afraid your sister is engaging in bullying behaviour?
 Is one of your friends or a co-workers a victim of bullying?
 Is your neighbour across the hall targeted by bullying?
 Don't underestimate your power to act, in every living environment.

 If someone around you is being bullied or a witness or perpetrator of acts of bullying, don't hesitate to intervene.
 Your silence can encourage the continuation of the situation.
 It is important to react so that things change.
 If you fear for your safety, it may be more appropriate to seek help, band together with other witnesses or people around you to intervene, or opt to report the bullying to a competent authority.

 Examples of actions you can take to help this person:

 - listen to the person who confides in you, regardless of his/her role in the situation (bullied person, witness or perpetrator);

-- offer your support, for example, by accompanying the person in his/her approaches to obtain professional help or to report the situation;
+- offer your support, for example, by accompanying the person in his/her efforts to obtain professional help or to report the situation;

 - notify someone in authority (depending on the situation, this may be the management of the institution where the acts occurred, an adult if the situation involves minors, the police if the perpetrator commits criminal acts, etc.).

-To act preventively, pay attention to the role model you represent for your children.
-Acts or comments that seem trivial can influence your children's openness to others and empathy, qualities that must be developed by persons who comit acts of bullying.
+To act preventively, pay attention to the role model you provide for your children.
+Acts or comments that seem trivial can influence your children's openness to others and ability to empathize, qualities that children must develop to become aware of the consequences of bullying and to change their behaviours if necessary.
 To help your children develop tools to protect themselves, you can reinforce their self-esteem and their ability to assert themselves.

 Top of page